MiSTer-devel/C64_MiSTer/README.md

 RTC is PCF8583 connected to tape port.
 To get real time in GEOS, copy CP-CLOCK64-1.3 from supplied [disk](https://github.com/mister-devel/C64_MiSTer/blob/master/releases/CP-ClockF83_1.3.D64) to GEOS system disk.

+### Raw GCR mode

+C1541 implementation works in raw GCR mode (D64 format is converted to GCR and then back when saved), so some non-standard tracks are supported if G64 file format is used.
+Support formatting and some copiers using raw track copy.
+Speed zones aren't supported (yet), but system follows the speed setting, so variable speed within a track should work.
+Protected disk in most cases won't work yet and still require further tuning of access times to comply with different protections.